slackalaxy/sboutils/README.md

   find|search    search for a SlackBuild help           display this help message
 ```
-* As an example, let's consider (inkscape), and display its info, by:
-  * `sboask info inkscape`
-  * this outputs, where dependencies lxml, numpy and potrace I already have installed:
+As an example, let's consider (inkscape), and display its info, by `sboask info inkscape`.
+This outputs, where dependencies lxml, numpy and potrace I already have installed:
 ```
+bash-5.1$ sboask info inkscape

 inkscape (Open Source vector graphics editor)
 Version:  1.2
 Category: graphics